Rehman Dheri: Location

-The site is located on the Gomal River Plain, which is part of the Indus river watershed.
+The site is located on the Gomal River Plain, which is part of the Indus River watershed.
 It is close to where the Zhob River flows into the Gomal River.
 Since the earliest occupation, except for the extension outside the city in the south, the entire habitation area was enclosed by a massive wall, built from dressed blocks made from clay slabs.

-The low rectangular mound is covering about 22 hectares and standing 4.5 m above the surrounding field.
+The low rectangular mound is covering about 22 hectares and standing 4.5 meters above the surrounding field.

 Near Rehman Dheri, there's an unexcavated Harappan site of Hisham Dheri.
 This indicates that, in some regions, Kot Dijian (such as Rehman Dheri) and Harappan communities coexisted side by side.
-Also, the site of Gumla, Pakistan is located nearby.
-Gomal river is mentioned in Ramayan as river Gomti and Raam Dheri (renamed to Rehman Dheri) is the site of Ayodhya originally.

 Cultural context

 The first excavated site of this type of culture is Kot Diji.
 Rehman Dheri, is considered oldest example of this culture.
 Kot Diji and Amri are close to each other in Sindh, they earlier developed indigenous culture which had common elements, later they came in contact with Harappan culture and fully developed into Harappan culture.
 Earliest examples of artifacts belonging to this culture were found at Rehman Dheri.
 These sites have pre-Harappan indigenous cultural levels, distinct from the culture of Harappa, these are at Banawali (level I), Kot Diji (level 3A), Amri (level II).
-Rehman Dheri also has a pre Kot Diji phase (RHD1 3300-2800 BCE) which are not part of IVC culture.
-Kot Diji has two later phases that continue into and alongside Mature Harappan Phase (RHDII and RHDII 2500-2100 BCE).
+Rehman Dheri also has a pre Kot Diji phase (RHD1 3300-2800 BC) which are not part of IVC culture.
+Kot Diji has two later phases that continue into and alongside Mature Harappan Phase (RHDII and RHDII 2500-2100 BC).
 Fortified towns found here are dated as follows.